The options for additional coverage on an auto insurance policy are seemingly endless.

 This means the insurer will pay for the costs of a funeral for you or your passengers, regardless of whether you caused the accident or were a victim of someone else’s negligence.

-Keep in mind that statistics dictate that the average funeral cost as much as $5,000 nowadays.
+Keep in mind that statistics dictate that the average funeral costs as much as $5,000 nowadays, and is only rising.

-It’s no fun to discuss for any of us, but the facts are the facts, and regardless of your emotional state in the event of an untimely death, you will get no financial breaks when the worst occurs.
+It’s no fun to discuss any of this, but the facts are the facts, and regardless of your emotional state in the event of an untimely death, you will get no financial breaks when the worst occurs.

 How Much Will the Insurer Pay?